Traditional Chinese medicine: Critiques

 Critics say that TCM theory and practice have no basis in modern science, and that TCM practitioners do not agree on what diagnosis and treatments should be used for any given person.
 A 2007 editorial in the journal Nature wrote that TCM "remains poorly researched and supported, and most of its treatments have no logical mechanism of action."
 It also described TCM as "fraught with pseudoscience".
 A review of the literature in 2008 found that scientists are "still unable to find a shred of evidence" according to standards of science-based medicine for traditional Chinese concepts such as qi, meridians, and acupuncture points, and that the traditional principles of acupuncture are deeply flawed.
 "Acupuncture points and meridians are not a reality", the review continued, but "merely the product of an ancient Chinese philosophy".
 In June 2019, the World Health Organization included traditional Chinese medicine in a global diagnostic compendium, but a spokesman said this was "not an endorsement of the scientific validity of any Traditional Medicine practice or the efficacy of any Traditional Medicine intervention."

 A 2012 review of cost-effectiveness research for TCM found that studies had low levels of evidence, with no beneficial outcomes.
-Pharmaceutical research on the potential for creating new drugs from traditional remedies has few successful results.
+Pharmaceutical research on the potential for creating new drugs from traditional remedies has had few successful results.
 Proponents suggest that research has so far missed key features of the art of TCM, such as unknown interactions between various ingredients and complex interactive biological systems.
 One of the basic tenets of TCM is that the body's qi (sometimes translated as vital energy) is circulating through channels called meridians having branches connected to bodily organs and functions.
 The concept of vital energy is pseudoscientific.
 Concepts of the body and of disease used in TCM reflect its ancient origins and its emphasis on dynamic processes over material structure, similar to Classical humoral theory.

 TCM has also been controversial within China.
 In 2006, the Chinese philosopher Zhang Gongyao triggered a national debate with an article entitled "Farewell to Traditional Chinese Medicine", arguing that TCM was a pseudoscience that should be abolished in public healthcare and academia.
 The Chinese government took the stance that TCM is a science and continued to encourage its development.

-There are concerns over a number of potentially toxic plants, animal parts, and mineral Chinese compounds, as well as the facilitation of disease.
+There are concerns about a number of potentially toxic plants, animal parts, and mineral compounds from China, as well as the facilitation of disease.
 Trafficked and farm-raised animals used in TCM are a source of several fatal zoonotic diseases.
 There are additional concerns over the illegal trade and transport of endangered species including rhinoceroses and tigers, and the welfare of specially farmed animals, including bears.

+Many TCM remedies are effective because they are combined with modern Western medicine.
+An example is the popular over-the-counter cold medication Ganmaoling Keli (感冒灵颗粒 (Gǎnmàolíng Kēlì, Cold Relief Granules)), which contains 200 mg of paracetamol, 4 mg of caffeine and 4 mg of chlorpheniramine maleate, which are standard ingredients in many Western over-the-counter cold medications.